prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 That value would be nonesensical for deltas, as the values for delta samples are independent.
 Additionally, for deltas, to work out the increase, we add all the values up in the range (with some adjustments) vs in the cumulative case where you subtract the first point in the range from the last point.
 So it makes sense the smoothing behaviour would be different.

 In the delta case, the adjustment to samples in the range used for the rate calculation would be to work out the proportion of the first sample within the range and update its value.
 We would use the assumption that the start timestamp for the first sample is equal the the timestamp of the previous sample, and then use the formula `inside value * (inside ts - range start ts) / (inside ts - outside ts)` to adjust the first sample (aka the `inside value`).

+Support for retaining `StartTimeUnixNano` would improve the calculation, as we would then know the real interval for the first sample, rather than assuming its interval extends back until the previous sample.
+For sparse cases, this assumption could be wrong.

 #### Similar logic to cumulative case